MoniqueAxt/MoniqueAxt.github.io/_posts/portfolio/2021-03-03-web-security-project.md

 layout: page-fullwidth
 title:  "Web Security Application"
 subheadline:  "Projects"
-teaser: "A project that focuses on the implementation of security measures in a web application."
+teaser: "Focusing on the implementation of security measures in a web application."
 breadcrumb: true
 categories:
     - portfolio